Downspout Disconnection Program

-The DC Clean Rivers Project (DCCR) is implementing a voluntary pilot program for FREE downspout disconnection with FREE rain barrels in select areas.
+The DC Clean Rivers Project (DCCR) is implementing a voluntary program for FREE downspout disconnections with a FREE rain barrel in select areas.
 Join us and help clean the District's rivers!

 Downspout disconnection involves cutting the downspout, attaching an elbow and extension to direct the stormwater to flow away from the house onto the lawn or pervious area or into a rain barrel, and capping the standpipe.